The Equine Psychotherapy InstituteWorld Class Education

-- Students must be available to attend all 40 classes/weeks of training.
-Please note class size dictates final training length (36-40 classes total).
+- Students will ideally be available to attend all 40 classes/weeks of training.

-- You need a reliable internet connection, computer or laptop, private study or desk for online class attendance, and, safe access to animals for practicals.
+- You will need a reliable internet connection, a computer or laptop, a private study or desk for online class attendance, and safe access to animals for practicals.

-- You need IT skills or access to support to upload videos for assessment, participate and interact virtually.
+- You will need basic IT skills or access to support to allow you to upload videos for feedback, to participate, and interact virtually.
 (We can help you with this!)

-- You will need to set aside 3 hours for classes, with full presence and focus, in privacy, and without distraction, as well as additional time for weekly reading and homework (plus time for assessment and certification requirements – i.e. integration papers during training, video submission and exam at completion of training).
-(It is Not suitable to attend class in a shared family space due to confidentiality).
+- You will need to set aside 3 hours for classes, with full presence and focus, your camera ON, in privacy, and without distraction, as well as additional time (approx 2 hours per week) for reading and homework.
+It is not suitable to attend class in a shared family space due to confidentiality.

-- Students must participate in classes using a laptop or similar device with camera enabled/ON at all times.
-Participating on a phone is not suitable due to the activities involved in training.
+- Participating on a phone is not suitable due to the activities involved in training.

-- This is a relationally-based training with a large focus upon personal development and it is expected that students are able to attend online classes with 100% presence and focus.
+- This is a relationally-based training with a large focus on personal development and students are required to attend online classes with 100% presence and focus.